ScienceBasedTargets/SBTi-finance-tool/docs/DataRequirements.rst

 identifier is used in all files.
 The ISIN codes are required to determine the SBTi status of the companies to calculate the Portfolio Coverage.
-See :download:`portfolio data template <PortfolioTemplate.xlsx>` for an example portfolio file.
+See :download:`portfolio data template <PortfolioTemplate.csv>` for an example portfolio file.

 For additional analyses, you can supplement this data with additional fields, which are available for import.
 For example, you can add the